tanaynistala/geo-guide/_country-guides/CHE.md

 ---

-# Meta

-There are a couple ways to directly identify Switzerland by the following things:

-1. Lowcam.
-The camera is a bit lower than in other countries.
-It's easy to recognize with the big blur where the Google car is supposed to be.
-With the new gen 4, the lowcam is harder to spot.
-2. The camera generations in Switzerland are gen 3 and 4 plus some sparse gen 2 trekkers.
-Gen 4 is mostly seen in and around bigger cities.
-3. The bollards are distinct.

----

 # License Plates

 Swiss license plates are typically white with black lettering.
 Since Switzerland is not in the EU, they do not have a blue band on the left side of the plate; instead they have, going from left to right, the following: